evilz/from-go-to-dotnet/Migrate to dotnet.md

 Each service must be Resilient and have high availability.

-So we deploy on two DC twice =>  4 pods by micro-service
+So we deploy on two Data Center at least twice

+➡️ 4 pods by micro-service ( 9 services )

 Then need load balancing, configuration, monitoring, alerting, logging ...